FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Bacon King, Rogototo, and Canadong for fact-checking important notes 4 and 5.

+Emniag for being an excellent moderator in the Fargield Kart - Furious Racing server on Discord (A.K.A.
+The Official Unofficial Mired Media Discord Server).

 This mod was created using images from Flaticon.com.
 Hot dog illustration made by Icon Place.
 Yeast illustration made by Smashicons.

 ## **Copyright Disclaimer**